TAPAKAHOKOT/Find-files/README.md

 Using it you can find files on your pc

-To use it add folder "run file" in path open cmd and write command "whereis"
+Add folder "run file" in path to use program open cmd and write command "whereis"

 next you can add flags -f -t